-In June 2020, Staffing.com reviewed what nine of the most influential Fortune 500 CEOs were saying about their remote work experiences during the pandemic.
-Their answers revealed which companies considered the pivot an opportunity to capitalize on remote work’s strengths and which doubted its feasibility.
-Nearly one year later, we’re again taking a look at those companies to see how they’ve fared, whose opinions have evolved, and which CEOs are counting the days until workforces “return to normal” and report to an office building each morning.
+In June 2020, Staffing.com reviewed what nine of the most influential CEOs were saying about working for a Fortune 500 company in the remote era.
+Their answers revealed which companies considered the pivot as an opportunity to capitalize on remote work’s strengths and which doubted its feasibility.
+Nearly one year later, we’re again taking a look at those companies to see how they’ve fared, whose opinions have evolved, and which Fortune 500 CEOs are counting the days until workforces “return to normal” and report to an office building each morning.

-In a May 2020 interview with WIRED, Alphabet Inc. CEO Sundar Pichai said the sudden shift to remote work was functioning primarily because team members hadn’t always been remote.
+In a May 2020 interview with WIRED, Alphabet Inc. CEO Sundar Pichai said the sudden shift to a remote workforce was functioning primarily because team members hadn’t always been remote.

 “I’m excited that some of this is working well,” he said.
 “But it is based on a foundation of all of us knowing each other and having the regular interactions we already had.
 I’m curious to see what happens as we get into that three-to-six-month window and we get into things where we are doing something [remote] for the first time.
 How productive will we be when different teams who don’t normally work together have to come together for brainstorming, the creative process?
 We are going to have research, surveys, learn from data, learn what works.”